Nagendra1997/mesibo-documentation/1-chatbot/reference/mesibo.md

 ### Syntax

 ```
-mesibo.onexception = exception_handler;
+mesibo.onexception = callback;
 ```
 ### Values
-- exception_handler is the function to be executed to report an exception
+- callback is the function to be executed to report an exception

 ### Example